jeremygreenwood/CST340-chat/README.md

 RUN:

-    Note: additional steps are necessary to allow connections past a firewall.
+    Note: additional steps are necessary to allow connections past a firewall on the server.

+    Example 1:

-    Example 1 - run the following commands to run the chat server application with default port (3456):
+    run the following commands to run the chat server application with default port (3456):

     ./CST340-chat

+    run the following command on the client to connect:

+    telnet <server_ip_address> 3456

     Example 2 - run the following commands to run the chat server application with port 3555:

     ./CST340-chat 3555

+    run the following command on the client to connect:

+    telnet <server_ip_address> 3555